MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

     ```

     The column names are lost in this case because they don't exist in our JMESPath query results.
-    To get meaningful column names when displaying the results of a JMESPatch qyery in a table,
+    To get meaningful column names when displaying the results of a JMESPatch query in a table,
     add them to the JMESPath query like this.

     ```azurecli